-Your wedding gown, veil and keepsakes created cherished memories and preserving those pieces for future generations can be done with just a bit of care.
-The key to preserving a wedding gown or any type of fabric is to protect it from the elements, especially light and moisture.
+Your wedding dress, veil, and keepsakes create cherished memories and preserving those pieces for future generations can be done with just a bit of care.
+The key to preserving a wedding gown or any type of fabric like baby clothes is to protect it from the elements, especially light and moisture.
 With proper handling, the gown and accessories should last for hundreds of years.

-All gowns should be cleaned before being stored away for more than a few weeks even if it doesn't look soiled.
-Perspiration, food stains and makeup stains can show up later and become more difficult to remove.
+Every wedding gown should be cleaned before being stored away for more than a few weeks even if it doesn't look soiled.
+Perspiration, food and drink stains, and makeup stains can show up later and become much more difficult to remove.
 Look for a professional dry cleaner that specializes in wedding gown preservation.
 Be sure to point out any stains and any loose trim or buttons.
 Also discuss, if you know, how the trim is attached to the gown.
 Some designers use an adhesive that could dissolve during the dry cleaning process.

-If your gown is one that can be hand-washed at home, treat the stains and be sure to check the dress well for damage before you store it away.
+If your gown is simple and made from fabric that can be hand-washed at home, pretreat the stains and be sure to check the dress well for damage before you store it away.
 One important tip is to allow the gown to dry completely before packing away to prevent mildew growth.
 Keep the gown away from both artificial light and natural sunlight to prevent fabric damage.

 If you plan to do your own packing of the dress and accessories for storage, be sure every piece is clean and completely dry before storing.
 Accessories like a belt or headband that have metal buttons or faux jewels and decorations should be stored separately from the fabric items to prevent accidental damage from tarnishing.
 The same goes for leather goods such as shoes or handbags.

-As much as possible, wedding gowns should be stored flat in an appropriately-sized container.
+If possible, wedding dresses should be stored flat in an appropriately-sized container.
 Garments that are left hanging can become misshapen and develop rips and tears from the stress on seams.
 Never use a regular cardboard box unless it is a storage box labeled for archival storage.
 These are made of acid-free paper and are perfectly safe to use.
-Buy the largest size needed because the fewer folds in the gowns, the better to prevent breakage of fibers.
+Buy the largest size needed because the fewer folds in the dress, the less chance there will be fiber breakage from creases.

 You will also need to purchase archival tissue paper.
-It must be both acid and lignin – a chemical compound derived from wood and will cause fabrics to yellow.
-You will need the tissue to soften folds, wrap individual pieces and stuff sleeves and headpieces so they will not be crushed.
+It must be labeled as both acid and lignin-free.
+Lignin is a chemical compound derived from wood and will cause fabrics to yellow.
+You will need the tissue to soften folds, wrap individual pieces, and stuff sleeves and headpieces so they will not be crushed.

-Before you begin, wash and dry your hands – no lotion or creams should be used that can stain clothing.
-For best results, wear clean white cotton gloves.
-Begin by lightly stuffing headpieces and gown shoulders and/or bust with the acid-free tissue paper to help them hold their shape.
-Then, lay the gown onto a layer of tissue with in the box.
-Be sure that there is tissue cushioning each fold.
-This will prevent heavy creasing.
+Before you begin, wash and dry your hands.
+No lotion or creams should be used that can stain the pieces.
+For best results, simply wear clean white cotton gloves.
+Begin by lightly stuffing the dress shoulders and bust with the acid-free tissue paper to help them hold their shape.
+Then, lay the gown onto a layer of tissue within the box or container.
+Be sure that there is plenty of tissue cushioning each fold to prevent heavy creasing.
 The job will be easier if you have a helper who can hold the dress while you cushion each fold.

-Repeat steps with each individual item including the veil.
-Do not over stuff the storage box.
-You may want to store heavier items like shoes in a smaller individual boxes.
+Repeat steps with each individual accessory including the veil.
+Do not overstuff the storage box.
+You will want to store heavier items like belts and shoes in smaller individual boxes.

 Inspect your wedding treasures at least once per year.
 Look for any stains that may appear and treat them promptly.
-You'll have better success with removal the sooner the stains are caught.
-With clean hands, fold items slightly differently with the tissue to minimize creases and stress to fabric.
+You'll have better success with stain removal the sooner the stains are caught.
+After inspecting, with clean hands, fold the items slightly differently and cushion with the tissue to minimize creases and stress to the fabrics.